software-tools-books/js4ds/_en/core.md

 - "Paths beginning with '.' or '/' are imported locally, but paths without '.' or '/' look in the library."
 ---

-> **Goals**
-> - Introduce enough of JavaScript's core features to get started
-> - Experiment with these interactively in the Node interpreter
-> - Concepts should be familiar if you have programmed before {: .slide}

 This lesson introduces the core features of JavaScript, including how to run programs, the language's basic data types,